finnito/Science/content/12phy/as91172/markdown/half-life.md

 # Akoranga 7 Mahi Tuatahi

+1. Date your book and collect a container of dice from the front
+2. Count the total number of dice
+3. Roll all the dice in one go.
+Set aside the dice with dots facing up, count the dice without dots and record that value.
+4. Roll all the dice in one go that did did not land with dots facing up.
+Discard those with dots facing up, count, record and repeat until no dice remain.
+5. Create a line graph showing the number of dice rolled (y-axis) vs the trial number (x-axis)

+---

+What you have graphed is an exponential decay curve!
+This is what nature does - we can observe it all over the place, even in electrical circuits.

+It is not important to understand _why_ at the moment, just to know that it __does__ occur.

+---

+## Mahi Tuatahi 2

 1. A Carbon-14 nucleus emits a beta particle, then the daughter nucleus also emits a beta particle immediately after.
-Write a single equation showing this.
+Write two equations to show this.
 2. An Uranium-241 nucleus emits an alpha particle AND a beta particle.
 Write down the equation.
 3. An atom of Carbon-11 absorbs a neutron.
 Write down the nuclear equation.